Email Marketing

 Expectations also differ by message type.

 Monitoring where the gaps appear, like the spam folder, hard bounces, or missing messages, gives valuable insight into reputation and infrastructure.
-Staying above 90% overall is a strong signal of deliverability success.

 Who Is Responsible for Deliverability?